-Following the existing VC literature (e.g., Brander et al. (2002) and Gompers et al. (2009)), we measure an entrepreneurial firm's exit outcome by constructing a successful exit dummy (SUCCESS\EXIT) that equals one if the entrepreneurial firm either goes public or is acquired and zero if the firm is written off by the VC investors.
-Although both IPO and acquisition are considered to be successful exit pathways, recent literature has also suggested that going public is a more desirable successful exit pathway than an acquisition for both entrepreneurs and VC firms.
+Following the existing VC literature (e.g., Brander, Amit, and Antweiler (2002) and Gompers et al. (2009)), we measure an entrepreneurial firm's exit outcome by constructing a successful exit dummy (SUCCESS_EXIT) that equals 1 if the entrepreneurial firm either goes public or is acquired and 0 if the firm is written off by the VC investors.
+Although both IPO and acquisition are considered to be successful exit pathways, recent literature suggests that going public is a more desirable successful exit pathway than an acquisition for both entrepreneurs and VC firms.
 For example, Bayar and Chemmanur (2012) find that IPO firms enjoy a 21% "valuation premium" relative to firms being acquired, and Sahlman (1990) shows that almost all of the returns for VC investors are earned on companies that eventually go public.
 Therefore, as suggested by Bayar and Chemmanur (2011), only the highest quality firms may access the public capital markets through an IPO.
-Motivated by the above literature, we then construct an IPO exit dummy (IPO\EXIT) that equals one if the entrepreneurial firm goes public and zero if the firm is acquired or is written off by VC investors.
+Motivated by the preceding literature, we then construct an IPO exit dummy